ccdxc/sw/penctl/docs/rest/penctl_show_system-memory-usage.rst

 penctl show system-memory-usage
 -------------------------------

-Show free/used memory on Naples (in MB)
+Show free/used memory on Distributed Service Card (in MB)

 Synopsis
 ~~~~~~~~